Note: This article contains an affiliate link to Apple. If you click through and make a purchase, we earn a small commission at no extra cost to you.

 Why All The Dead Trees?

 Then as you get closer, you’ll notice thousands of dead trees on the flat lake bed.
-These trees drowned when their roots were covered with water.
-In fact, some of them bear witness marks on their trunks of the flood level way up their trunks.
+These trees drowned when their roots were covered with water for over 7 years in the 1970s.
+In fact, some of them still bear witness marks on their trunks of the flood level way up their trunks.
 Standing in the lake bed, it’s hard to imagine this much water being here.

 And what a sight it would be.
 Sturt National Park comes alive… Lake Pinaroo would be full of life, with millions of waterbirds making the most of this windfall event.